Amitamaru/home_notes/src/main/resources/documentation/communication-2.md

 blockUserId > 0

 **logic**<br/>
-service removes from the block table a row with the id of the calling user and the user with the incoming blockUserId
+service removes from the block table a row with the id of the calling user and the user with the incoming blockUserId<br/>

+**out coming data if success**<br/>
+status 200